CodersOnlyCH/codersonlych.github.io/content/sponsors/_index.md

 draft = false
 +++

-## Support the Future of Software Craftsmanship in Switzerland

 At Coders Only, we are dedicated to fostering a thriving community of passionate software developers.
 We organize SoCraTes Day Switzerland, host monthly meetups, and facilitate the Global Day of Coderetreat—all with the goal